la-rebelion/website/_posts/2021-10-10-jekyll-templates.md

 You can find out more info about customizing our Jekyll themes in the README file.

+DevConf is a free Bootstrap 5 for Jekyll.
+The idea of this template is to emulate an Eventbrite like website.
+See the template live [here](https://la-rebelion.github.io/DevConf-Jekyll-Theme).

 You can find the source code for [DevConf-Jekyll-Theme](https://github.com/la-rebelion/DevConf-Jekyll-Theme).